EvangelineSmollett/secret-hash/README.md

 If the project includes scripts, commands, or examples, follow the instructions provided in those files.

 If a build file is present, use the commands defined there.

+If a test suite is present, run it with the appropriate test command for the project.

+## Development Notes

+Before making changes, create a new branch: